alibaba/formily/packages/core/docs/guide/form.md

 The core of the form verification model is to verify the validity of the data, and then manage the verification results, so the verification model mainly includes:

--Validation rule management
+- Validation rule management
--Calibration result management
+- Calibration result management

 Because the verification model belongs to the field model, it will be explained in detail in the following [Field Model](/guide/field#Verification Rules)